Progress report for GS23-292

 Greenhouse trials:

-Greenhouse trials will involve waste milk application to individual blue grama plants grown in 1-gal grow bags.
+Greenhouse trials will involve waste milk application to individual wheat and forage sorghum plants grown in 1-gal grow bags.
 Milk will be applied in appropriate volumes to provide N rates equivalent 0, 10, 20, and 40 lbs of N/ac.
-18 pots will be allocated to each of the four treatments.
-Prior to milk application in May 2024, a subset of 6 pots per treatment will be destructively harvested to assess above and below ground biomass production.
-Following milk application, additional subsets of pots will be harvested in the same manner in June, August, and October 2024.
+In each species trial, 18 pots will be allocated to each of the four treatments.
+Prior to milk application, a subset of 6 pots per treatment will be destructively harvested to assess above and below ground biomass production.
+Following milk application, additional subsets of pots will be harvested in the same manner at two time points to capture effects in different plant growth stages.
 Measurements will include assessments of above and below ground biomass and reproductive shoot production.
 Basic soil analyses will assess changes in soil nutrients over time after milk application.
 Soil C fluxes will be evaluated using an in vitro procedure and will provide information about the effects of milk application on microbial activity.

 Field trials:

-Three trips will be used during June, August, and October to evaluate the effect each solution has on vegetation and soil during the growing season.
-Prior to the first trip, three randomized points will be selected within each plot to use for transect evaluation.
-At each point, two 50 meter transect lines will be stretched in two random cardinal directions.
-Along each transect line, every five meters a 0.25 by 0.50 m sampling frame will be placed on the right side.
+Plots will be established at a research facility owned by Texas Tech University.
+The site is dominated by native perennial grasses.
+Individual plots will be 0.06 ac.
+Waste milk will be collected or donated from a local dairy and will be applied in appropriate volumes to provide 0, 10, 20, and 40 lbs of N/ac.
+Treatments will be applied in a randomized complete block design with three blocks (12 plots total).
+Milk will be applied in late April - May 2025.
+Baseline vegetative sampling will occur prior to milk application.
+Post-treatment measurements will be made during June, August, and October 2025 to evaluate the effect each solution has on vegetation and soil during the growing season.
+Vegetative measurements will be taken every 3 m on one 15-m transect per plot.
 Cover percentage of species and vegetation classification will be evaluated and recorded for each frame, and vegetation will be clipped and placed into bags for drying and weighing later.
 Nutritive value will be determined on biomass samples by sending to an external laboratory for a basic nutritional profile, including crude protein, neutral detergent fiber, acid detergent fiber, ether extract, and total digestible nutrients.

-Soil sampling will occur in a grid pattern evenly spaced within each plot, with 25 six inch cores being collected in total for each plot.
-Soil cores will be composited in a five gallon bucket, then placed into bags for drying.
+Soil sampling will occur in a grid pattern evenly spaced within each plot, with multiple 6-inch cores being collected in total for each plot.
+Soil cores will be composited in a five-gallon bucket, then placed into bags for drying.
 Composited samples will be ground using mortar and pestle, then a sieve will be used to sift out any organic material greater than 2 mm in size.
 A small amount of each sample will be combined with DI water and tested for pH for each plot.
 Microbial activity will be tested by fumigating 12 grams of each sample for 24 hours, then testing using potassium chloride method with a spectrophotometer.
 Remaining soil samples will be sent to an external laboratory for a general soil test.
-All procedures and sampling will be completed for each of the four plots on each property.
+Soil samples will be taken prior to milk application, one-month post-application, and at the end of the growing season.

 Educational & Outreach Activities